-Our 3.7 programme is a school-based initiative to help 10-14 year olds become more resilient.
+Our 3.7 programme is a school-based initiative to help young people become more resilient.

 Young people taking part in 3.7 have been referred to the programme by their schools because they have been identified as having specific challenges in life – be it personal setbacks, low self-esteem, behavioural problems, or stress or anxiety.
 Through 3.7, they discover an inner strength they didn’t know existed, equipping them to take control, make better decisions and participate in new, positive activities to build their own resilience.

-The programme is funded through money donated in response to the tragic death of Matt Campbell, the 29-year-old MasterChef semi-finalist who collapsed whilst running the London Marathon just 3.7 miles before the finish line.
+The programme is partially funded through money donated in response to the death of Matt Campbell, the 29-year-old MasterChef semi-finalist who collapsed whilst running the London Marathon just 3.7 miles before the finish line.

 So far pupils from Year 6 through to Year 9 from seven different schools have taken part.
 Over the next few years, up to 800 pupils stand to benefit from the initiative.